Lawrence137/Lawrence137/README.md

-- 👋 Hi, I’m @Lawrence137
+- 👋 Hi, I’m Lawrence Kimani
-- 👀 I’m interested in any JavaScript content
+- 👀 I’m interested in any JavaScript, Rails content
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on any JavaScript projects
+- 💞️ I’m looking to collaborate on any JavaScript or Ruby on Rails projects
 - 📫 How to reach me: lawrencekimani18@gmail.com

 <!---